Tecmo Bowl: Teams

 Tecmo Bowl contains twelve teams, each equipped with four plays.
 Most teams have two running plays and two passing plays.
 The exceptions are San Francisco and Miami, who have three passing plays and one running play.

 Tecmo was not able an obtain an NFL league license to use real team names, as that had been given to LJN's NFL video game for the NES.
-As a result, the teams in the game are identified solely by their home city or state.
-However, through the NFLPA license, each roster mimics that of the NFL team based out of the same city or state.
+As a result, the teams in the game are identified solely by their home city or state, but through the NFLPA license, each roster mimics that of the NFL team based out of the same city or state.
 Tecmo Bowl only uses players from twelve of the best and most popular teams of the time.

 The teams featured in the game are Indianapolis, Miami, Cleveland, Denver, Seattle, Los Angeles (Raiders), Washington, San Francisco, Dallas, New York (Giants), Chicago, and Minnesota.

-Each team has a different level of effectiveness based on its personnel and play selection.

-Two NES versions were released in the U.S. The first is identified by its black and gold seal of quality, Eric Dickerson as running back, and Albert Bentley as a kick returner for Indianapolis.
+Each team has a different level of effectiveness based on its personnel and play selection.Two NES versions were released in the U.S. The first is identified by its black and gold seal of quality, Eric Dickerson as running back, and Albert Bentley as a kick returner for Indianapolis.
 The second is identified by its white and gold seal, Albert Bentley as running back, and Clarence Verdin as a kick returner.
 One year later, the Famicom version has many roster changes (from the same twelve teams available in the North American version) to reflect being released during the real 1990 NFL season.

 Re-releases

+In 2005, the game was released on the Xbox as part of Tecmo Classic Arcade.
+The NES version was released for the Virtual Console for the Wii, Nintendo 3DS and Wii U; the arcade version was also released for the Wii's Virtual Console.
+The NES version was also released as one of 30 NES games included in the North American and PAL versions of the NES Classic Edition.
+It was released on the Nintendo Classics service in 2018, allowing multiplayer to be played online.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2020.